jonathanhickford/migrations-v2-demo/README.md

 ```

 - Database setup
-	- Create three databases
+	- Run the 'setup-migrations-demo.sql' script in the setup_scripts folder.
+This will create the three databases below and populate them with data (including NULL values)
 		- migrations-demo-dev
 		- migrations-demo-uat
 		- migrations-demo-cli
-	- Run the three scripts in the setup_scripts folder to populate these with data (including NULL values)

 - SQL Source Control setup
 	- Link the 'migrations-demo-dev' database to the db_source_control folder with SQL Source Control